Simulating and Sampling from Quantum Circuits with 2D Tensor Networks: Methods

 In this work, we achieve this by adopting a \textit{boundary Matrix Product State} (MPS) contraction approach which is commonly used on open boundary square lattice tensor networks~\cite{verstraete2004renormalization, lubasch2014PEPS}.
 Notably, we have realized a more general implementation of the algorithm which works on any tensor network that, upon some grouping of the tensors into \textit{partitions} $\vert \psi_{b} \rangle$, $b = 1, 2, \hdots N_{b}$, where $N_b$ is the total number of partitions, forms a line.
 This means our contraction approach works on any planar tensor network, i.e. one that can be drawn in two dimensions without any edges crossing, such as those depicted in Fig. \ref{fig:fig1}.
 A typical partitioning that we will adopt is based on the columns of the networks depicted in Fig. \ref{fig:fig1} --- although partitioning based on diagonal or horizontal cuts is straightforward and supported in our codebase \cite{TensorNetworkQuantumSimulator, ITensorNetworks}.

 Following the partitioning, MPS of maximum virtual bond dimension $R$ can be passed through the partitions of the planar tensor network via sequentially fitting Matrix Product State - Matrix Product Operator (MPO) contractions.
 The resultant MPS form approximations for the partial contraction of the network with the approximation becoming equality in the limit $R \rightarrow \infty$.
 We have implemented an optimized, efficient MPS-MPO fitting algorithm and corresponding code which is highly general, in that the MPO can be a tensor network of \textit{any} structure which maps one MPS to another.
-Importantly, the one-site fitting procedure we adopt scales more favorably with bond dimension in comparison to density matrix or SVD-based contraction methods which have also recently been adapted to more general tensor network structures \cite{ chubb2021generaltensornetworkdecoding, ma2024approximate}
+Importantly, the one-site fitting procedure we adopt scales more favorably with bond dimension in comparison to density matrix or SVD-based contraction methods which have also recently been adapted to more general tensor network structures~\cite{ chubb2021generaltensornetworkdecoding, ma2024approximate}

 As a consequence, we have the automated ability to systematically contract any planar tensor network in a highly efficient, controllable manner.
 This then allows us to controllably extract expectation values (including non-local correlators~\cite{tindall2025dynamics}) and, crucial to this work, sample bitstrings $x$ from the tensor networks $\vert \psi \rangle$ illustrated in Fig. \ref{fig:fig1} via an implementation of the TNS sampling procedure introduced in Ref.~\cite{Vieijra2021sampling} but generalised to arbitrary planar topologies.
+Moreover, as our boundary MPS approach is dominated by tensor contractions and QR decompositions, significant speedups are observed when using GPU hardware --- which we will show and exploit explicitly in this work to rapidly and accurately contract 2D tensor networks of very high bond dimension.